Moreton Frewen: Member of Parliament

-He was elected unopposed at the December 1910 general election as an All-for-Ireland League MP for North East Cork, taking his seat in the House of Commons of the United Kingdom of Great Britain and Ireland.
+Frewen was elected unopposed at the December 1910 general election as an All-for-Ireland League MP for North East Cork, taking his seat in the House of Commons of the United Kingdom of Great Britain and Ireland.
 He resigned on 5 July 1911 because his seat was needed for Healy and because of his reactionary public statements: his opposition to the Parliament Bill to remove the legislative veto of the House of Lords was proving a political liability.
 Later he signed the British Covenant in support of Ulster, while continuing to engage in political intrigues.

 Personal life

 In 1881, he married Clara Jerome (1851–1935), daughter of the wealthy American financier Leonard Jerome, and sister to Lord Randolph Churchill's wife Jennie.
 He was therefore an uncle (by marriage) to Winston Churchill.

-Together, Moreton and Clara were the parents of two surviving sons and a daughter:
+Together, Moreton and Clara were the parents of two sons and a daughter: